Ayu779/API-for-Movie-Ticket-Booking/README.md

 5. An endpoint to delete a particular ticket.
 6. An endpoint to view the user’s details based on the ticket id.
 7. Mark a ticket as expired if there is a diff of 8 hours between the ticket timing and current time.

-a.
-Note: For a particular timing, a maximum of 20 tickets can be booked.
+8. Note: For a particular timing, a maximum of 20 tickets can be booked.
-b.
-You should follow the REST paradigm while building your application.
+9. You should follow the REST paradigm while building your application.
-c.
-You can use any database you like.
+10. You can use any database you like.
-d.
-Create a proper readme for your project.
+11. Create a proper readme for your project.
-e.
-Plus point if you could delete all the tickets which are expired automatically.
+12. Plus point if you could delete all the tickets which are expired automatically.
-f.
-Plus point if you could write the tests for all the endpoints.
+13. Plus point if you could write the tests for all the endpoints.
-g.
-Please attach a screenshot of your postman while testing your application.
+14. Please attach a screenshot of your postman while testing your application.
-h.
-Please avoid plagiarism.
+15. Please avoid plagiarism.

 # Getting Started:
     Install Python 3.x
     Get pip
     Download Postman for testing.
     Install flask and pymongo.
     After setting up, download the zip file or get it cloned.
 We are good to go.
     Open cmd and run the command: python root.py

 # Routes of the API:'
     http://127.0.0.1:5000/